itsniteshh/2025-PYTHON-JOURNEY-/Everyday planner.md

 -- Completed Intro and Working with List

 # Day 3 -- 22nd Oct
--- Completed Working with Lists
+-- Completed Working with Lists exercise